 6. Mixed herbs and salt, for flavouring.

 Perhaps the best question to ask here is what CAN'T you cook in a slow cooker?
 A slow cooker is one of those essential mealtime gadgets which you didn't realise you needed, until you take the plunge and start using one.
 They make effortless dinners, with a minimum amount of prep, and puddings too.
 All slow cookers work in the same way, some with the added benefit of smart tech, which is to cook at a consistent temperature, locking in flavours to produce mouth watering results.
-Take our slow cooker roast beef and slow cooker pulled pork, for example.
+Take roast beef and pulled pork, for example.
 These are quick, easy meals which will dinner guests.
-And why not finish off with a slow cooker rice pudding for a healthy dessert (breakfast, or snack!).
+And why not finish off with a rice pudding for a healthy dessert (breakfast, or snack!).